Zywave/booster/src/_areas/design-system/components/dropdown-selects.md

 #### Mobile

-Users on mobile and touch devices should not see our styling; instead the default styles native to the device should override ours, as these typically provide a better UX as they're designed for use on that particular device.
+Users on mobile and touch devices should have a larger touchpoint than desktop users.
+The row height on the option increases from 36px to 42px.

 ![](/images/select_responsiveness.svg)